EricCJoyce/The-Recognitions/Action_Recognition/9_MLP_Classifier/README.md

-# 9 - Build and Train a Multi-Layer Perceptron to Aid Classifications
+# 9 - Build and train a multi-layer perceptron for classification